ChandaniChhajed96/ChandaniChhajed96/README.md

 ### Glad to see you here!
 <img align="right" width="100" alt="" src="assets/rzp.gif" />

-Frontend skilled developer👨🏻‍💻 from India having experience in developing range of web applications and specialization in creating the user interface and user experience of websites.
-I'm a passionate learner who's always willing to learn and work across technologies💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm deep into Web 🕸️ Development.
+Software Engineer👨🏻‍💻
+I bring over 3 years of experience in delivering high-quality software solutions.
+My expertise spans front-end development with AngularJS and React, as well as back-end proficiency in C#, .Net Core, and database management with MySQL and Oracle.
+I am passionate about leveraging cutting-edge technologies to solve complex problems and drive business success.I thrive in dynamic, challenging environments where continuous learning and professional growth are prioritised.
+My goal is to apply my technical knowledge and creative problem-solving skills to contribute meaningfully to an organization's objectives while fostering a culture of innovation and excellence.

 If you have opportunity where I can contribute and help your organization to grow.
 Let's connect 🚀

-Joined Github 3 years ago.

 ### Talking about Personal Stuff :

-- 🛠 &nbsp; At the moment working with ReactJS, Typescript, MERN Stack.
+- 🛠 &nbsp; At the moment working with AngularJS, Typescript, .Net, C#.
-- 👀 &nbsp; Currently learning NextJS and React Native.
+- 👀 &nbsp; Currently learning NextJS and ReactJS.
 - 👨🏻‍💻 &nbsp; All my contribution on [Github](https://github.com/ChandaniChhajed96) are genuine.
-- 📫 &nbsp; How to reach me: [Twitter](https://x.com/Chandani1807) or : chandani1807@gmail.com
+- 📫 &nbsp; How to reach me: chandani1807@gmail.com
 - 🚀 &nbsp; My [Portfolio Website](https://www.linkedin.com/in/chandani-vijaychhajed/)

 - ### My Absolute Favorites :

 - 💻 &nbsp; I love to build user interfaces with cool animations.
 - 🍕 &nbsp; Hackathons, meetups & tech events.
-- ⚡ &nbsp; Fun fact: There is a 88% probability that I'll beat you in a badminton and table tennis match :p
+- ⚡ &nbsp; Fun fact: There is a 88% probability that I'll beat you in a Badminton and Cricket match :p

   **Tech stack:**  <br />